 Not sure where is the catalytic converter is located on your car?
 You’re not alone.
 Many drivers don’t know what a catalytic converter looks like or where to find it.
 However, its location in the car’s anatomy does matter.
 Finding it helps with repairs, replacements, or vehicle theft prevention.
 This saves a lot of time […]

 Are you wondering what is a junction?
-Well, in the UK, there are several different types of junctions.
-These include T-junctions, crossroads, roundabouts, and box junctions.
+Well, in the UK, there are several types of junctions.
+These include T junctions, crossroads, roundabouts, Y junctions, and yellow box junctions.
 On each junction, you have to follow specific rules to ensure safe and smooth traffic flow.
-This complete guide to UK road intersections will explain the various types of […]
+This complete guide to UK road intersections will explain the […]